louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 every new standard, **it will take some time for all tools in the ecosystem to support it**.

-Given the 4 steps of monitoring layed out above, a problem arise if the `monitoring client library` doesn't support ASGI.
+Given the 4 steps of monitoring laid out above, a problem arise if the `monitoring client library` doesn't support ASGI.
 For example, this is the case with NewRelic at the moment (see [ASGI - Starlette/Fast API Framework · Issue #5 · newrelic/newrelic-python-agent](https://github.com/newrelic/newrelic-python-agent/issues/5) for more details).
 I looked at Datadog too and saw that ASGI is also not supported at the moment.